nyannkov/psg_mml/README.md

 ### PSG_MML_SHARE_SLOT0_DRIVER

-Set this value to true when sharing the PSG write function registered in slot 0 with slot 1.
-The default for this setting is true.
-Set this value to true when using one PSG and using two playing slots.
+Sets the behavior of slots 0 and 1 as true/false.
+The default for this constant is true.
+The behavior of slots 0 and 1 for each value is as follows

+**true:**

+Slots 0 and 1 are played in conjunction.
+If a single PSG is shared by slots 0 and 1, the build is performed with this setting value.
+With this setting, the three PSG music channels (channels A, B and C) are preferentially assigned to slot 1 for playing.
+For example, if you are playing background music with 3 chords in slot 0 and want to generate a single note sound effect in slot 1, you would assign music channel C to slot 1 and play the rest of the music channels A, B, and C in slot 0.
-In this case, if the MMLs registered in slots 0 and 1 are played simultaneously, slot 1 is preferentially assigned to the musical sound channel, and the remaining channels are assigned to slot 0.
+The remaining music channels A and B are assigned to slot 0 (temporarily, slot 0 is assigned to 2 chords, and slot 1 is assigned to 2 chords). （) The remaining music channels A and B are assigned to slot 0 and played.
+The MML for each comma-separated part is assigned to music channels A, B, and C in order from left to right in slot 0.
+Conversely, in slot 1, the MML for each part separated by commas is assigned to music channels C, B, and A.
+Therefore, when playing background music in slot 0, it is recommended to write the parts that can be temporarily silenced on the right side of the comma delimiter.

+**false:**

+Slots 0 and 1 are not linked and are played individually.
+Select this mode if you want to assign PSGs to slots 0 and 1 individually.

 ### PSG_MML_DISABLE_PERIODIC_CONTROL()